sferik/x-ruby/README.md

        bundle exec rake standard

-2. For any new code paths, tests must be added to maintain 100% C0 code coverage.
+2. 100% C0 code coverage.
 This can be verified with:

        bundle exec rake test

-3. For any new classes or methods, RBS type signatures must be added (to sig/x.rbs).
+3. 100% mutation coverage.
+This can be verified with:

+       bundle exec rake mutant

+4. RBS type signatures (in `sig/x.rbs`).
 This can be verified with:

        bundle exec rake steep